-In December, members of Vinyl Me, Please Classics will receive Fathers and Sons, a 1969 electric blues album from the legendary Muddy Waters.
-It’s an album that found Muddy collaborating with a lot of the young, white bluesmen who treated his catalog like a talisman, and it hasn’t been reissued on vinyl in the U.S. in almost 30 years.
-Read more about why we picked this title over here.
-You can sign up here.
+In December 2018, members of Vinyl Me, Please Classics received Fathers and Sons, a 1969 electric blues album from the legendary Muddy Waters.
+It’s an album that found Muddy collaborating with a lot of the young, white bluesmen who treated his catalog like a talisman, and it hadn’t been reissued on vinyl in the U.S. in almost 30 years.

 Below, you can read an excerpt from our exclusive Listening Notes Booklet that is included with our edition of Fathers and Sons.